Former Canadian Prime Minister Echoes Rashida Tlaib, Calls Trump A ‘Motherf***er’

 — CTV News (@CTVNews) January 5, 2019

-While President Trump has called Tlaib’s comment “disrespectful” and “disgraceful,” a number of other members of Congress, including Speaker of the House Nancy Pelosi, have defended her.
+While President Trump has called Tlaib’s comment “disrespectful” and “disgraceful,” a number of other members of Congress — including Speaker of the House Nancy Pelosi — have defended her.

-As noted by the Huffington Post, Campbell, who was elected in 1993 and became Canada’s first female prime minister, has been quite vocal about her distaste for the current President of the United States since his own election in 2016.
+As noted by the Huffington Post, Campbell, who took over the mantle of prime minister from retiring Canadian leader Brian Mulroney, became Canada’s first female prime minister.
+She has been quite vocal about her distaste for the current president.

 In case you forget what pathological lying looks like!
 Totally unconnected to any moral sense or conscience!
 The faces of deceit! https://t.co/yEV5HhQkK2